Arsuaga-Vazquez-Lab/RNA-Polynomial/README.md

 The function *functions/pl2poly.m* then computes the corresponding polynomial with the parent list of the tree representation.
 See the file *Example.m* for an example of using the functions to compute the tree polynomial representations of an RNA secondary structure.

-To compute the tree polynomial representations of your own data of an RNA secondary structure,
+To compute the tree polynomial representations of one's own data of RNA secondary structures,
-1. convert the RNA secondary structure to the dot-bracket notation `dbn`;
+1. convert an RNA secondary structure to the dot-bracket notation `dbn`;
 2. use `L = dbn2pl(dbn,type)` convert the dot-bracket notation `dbn` to the parent list `L` of its tree representation of a selected `type`;
 3. use `P = pl2poly(dbn,type)` to compute the corresponding polynomial `P` from the parent list `L` of the tree representation.